ycpcs/cs320-spring2018/assign/assign02.md

 * Description of your project
 * List one or more technologies related to software development that you will learn about
 * Briefly discuss your plan for the project: list what sources of information you plan to use, and provide a list of steps/intermediate goals that will allow you to make progress towards completing the project.
-You have until the end of the semester to complete the project, but keep in mind that I expect you to make steady progress, and that there will be occasional progress reports/demos.
+Keep in mind that I expect you to make steady progress, and that there will be regular in-class progress reports/demos, as specified in [Assignment 4](assign04.html).

 Here is the template for your [Individual Project Proposal](CS320_Individual_Project_Proposal_Template.pdf).
 Download the [template document](CS320_Individual_Project_Proposal_Template.docx), modify it, as necessary, and follow the submission instructions below.

 Submitting
 ==========

-Create a folder in Google Drive named "CS320-IndProject-username", replacing "username" with your YCP user name.
+Create a folder in Google Drive named "CS320-IndProject-username", replacing "username" with your YCP user name, and place it in the shared Google **Individual Projects** folder under your section of CS320 that I previously shared with you.

+This folder will be your means of submission for all **non-programming-related individual** assignments.

-Then create your Project Proposal in that folder, using Google Docs.
+Then create your Individual Project Proposal in that folder, using Google Docs.
+Name your Project Proposal document **assign02-username**, again substituting your YCP user name.
 Share the folder and its contents with me.

-This folder will be your means of submission for all non-programming-related individual assignments.

-Name your Project Proposal document **assign02-username**, again substituting your YCP user name.

 <div class="callout">
 <b>Important</b>: Only submissions in Google Docs will be accepted.